teknostatik/deploy_ubuntu/README.md

 * `mp.sh` - script to build a collection of Multipass containers for testing on different versions of Ubuntu
 * `deploy_ubuntu_cubic.sh` to automate my setup using Cubic to build the iso and `post_install.sh` to run directly afterwards to pull in snaps and other local configuration.

 Installation is fairly simple.
-Either build an iso using Cubic and `deploy_ubuntu_cubic.sh` or run `deploy_ubuntu.sh` on a standard Ubuntu install (tested on latest LTS and latest non-LTS versions - desktop and server).
+Either build an iso using Cubic and `deploy_ubuntu_cubic.sh` or run `deploy_ubuntu.sh` on a standard Ubuntu install (tested on 2-.-4, 21.04 and 21.10).

 All of these scripts are under fairly active development.
 I do like to tweak things a lot.